 Read on for a list of some of the most commonly used ingredients in Filipino cuisine, and where to find them.

-Baking Supplied/Dry Mixes
+Baking Supplies/Dry Mixes

 - Sweet Rice Flour: Glutinous rice flour, sometimes called “mochiko flour” in Japanese markets, is made from finely-ground rice.
 Slightly sweet and grittier in texture than wheat flour, this is used to make desserts like carioca (a fried rice ball coated in caramelized sugar), sapin-sapin (a layered rice cake), and certain variations of bibingka.